parallax background

 Kelowna Wisdom Teeth Removal

 Even with proper care, sometimes teeth need to be removed.
-This can occur for a variety of reasons, including deep cavities, severe bone loss, infection or a cracked tooth.
-Extraction of teeth is a last resort, and your dental professional will explain all of the options available to you so that you may make an informed decision about having a tooth removed.
+This can occur for various reasons, including deep cavities, severe bone loss, infection or a cracked tooth.
+Teeth extraction is a last resort, and your dental professional will explain all the options available to you so that you may make an informed decision about removing a tooth.
 Generally, having a tooth extracted is a fairly simple procedure that involves loosening the tooth within the socket before removing it from the mouth.
 The entire procedure is performed under local anesthetic, and our philosophy of open communication with our patients means that we will be there for you to guide you through the whole process.

 Post Operative Instructions

-For our patients that may feel some anxiety towards this type of procedure, the option of oral sedation is available and can be discussed with your dental professional prior your dental extraction appointment.
+Oral sedation is available for our patients who may feel some anxiety about this type of procedure.
+Please discuss your sedation and pain medication needs with your dental professional before your dental extraction appointment.

 Will I Need My Wisdom Teeth Out?